Professional Bio

 These efforts are guided by the 2024 Transfer Task Force Recommendations Report, which outlined a bold, data-informed strategy for improving transfer outcomes and elevating SUNY’s national leadership in student mobility.

-In addition to his administrative leadership, Dr. Hanford continues to contribute to national conversations on transfer reform through his involvement with organizations such as AACRAO, NASH and Complete College America and through presentations at statewide and national policy and professional conferences.
+In addition to his administrative leadership, Dr. Hanford continues to contribute to national conversations on transfer reform through his involvement with organizations such as AACRAO, NASH, Transfer Nation and Complete College America and through presentations at statewide and national policy and professional conferences.